KatayamaLab/resutil/README.md

 ### `resutil add`

-The resutil add command is used to add an experiment directory without executing any code.
+The `resutil add` command is used to add an experiment directory without executing any code.

-You can use it as follows: resutil `add [comment] -d [DEPENDENCY1] [DEPENDENCY2]...`.
+You can use it as follows: `resutil add [comment] -d [DEPENDENCY1] [DEPENDENCY2]...`.
 This command adds an experiment directory named "comment" and sets its dependencies.
 The dependencies are other experiments that this experiment depends on.

 For example, if you have two experiments `exp1` and `exp2` and a new experiment depends on them, you can add the new experiment with the following command: `resutil add "new experiment" -d exp1 exp2`.
 This will create a new experiment directory named "new experiment" and set `exp1` and `exp2` as its dependencies.

+### `resutil list`

+The `resutil list` command list experiments in the cloud storage.

+### `resutil rm`

+The `resutil rm` command removes experiments.
+You can use it as follows: resutil `resutil rm [-l] [-r] EXPERIMENT1 [EXPERIMENT2]...`.  `--local` or `-l` option removes only local experiment directory, whereas `--remote` or `-r` option for experiment data in cloud.
+Specifying neither options removes both experiments.

+### `resutil comment` **EXPERIMENTAL**

+`resutil comment [EXPERIMENT] [COMMENT]` add or modify a comment following timestamp in the experiment name.
+Both local and cloud experiment name will change if existing.
+It should be noted that Resutil regards a differnt experimental name as a different experiment, and this does not affect the name of the same experiment other users have already pull.

 ## Directory structure in the cloud storage